CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

 Ingesting the file will also update the source records, which you can export to the :file:`source.csv` file.
 This will add to values for `start_line`, which is important, and `end_line`, which is usually just informative.
 You can verify that the source now has the values from the ingestion process by running :command:`bambry dump -s` and looking for the ``start_line`` and ``end_line`` values.

+Then sync out to get the updates to the sources into the :file:`source.csv` file.

 .. code-block:: bash

     $ bambry sync -o

 .. caution::

-    If you don't export the updates sources, or set the start_line in the :file:`source.csv` file, you may get an error in the build process when Ambry tries to load the first ( 0'th ) row as a data row.
+    If you don't sync out the updates to sources, or manually set the start_line in the :file:`source.csv` file, you may get an error in the build process when Ambry tries to load the first ( 0'th ) row as a data row.

 Additional Source Configuration